jejmule/pyKoalaRemote/README.md

 # pyKoalaRemote
 Python wrapper for dotNet Koala Remote Client provided by LyncéeTec to control Digital Holographique Microscope using proprietary Koala software

 The wrapper uses the same methods names and arguments as the dotNet library distributed by LyncéeTec SA LynceeTec.KoalaRemote.Client.dll .
+DotN
 The methods that return a dotNet Array are modified to return a Numpy Array, modified methods are described bellow.

 ## Installation using pip